jwarwani/adhan/README.md

 1. **Device & Purpose**:
    - The app will run on an old iPad as a dedicated prayer clock display.

 2. **Display & Layout**:
    - At the top, show "Bismillāhir Raḥmānir Raḥīm" in Arabic calligraphy.
-   - Directly beneath that, display today’s date in both the Gregorian and Islamic (Hijri) calendars.
+   - Directly beneath that, display today's date in both the Gregorian and Islamic (Hijri) calendars.
    - Prominently feature the next upcoming prayer time in very large, easily visible text, ensuring it always fits on a single line.
-   - Below the next prayer, show a countdown timer to that next prayer.
    - Further below, list all five daily prayer times for the current day.
-   - Display the user’s city and country in the bottom-right corner so the user can confirm the correct location is being used.
+   - Display the user's city and country in the bottom-right corner so the user can confirm the correct location is being used.

 3. **Functionality**:
    - Use geolocation to automatically determine the user’s location and fetch accurate daily prayer times.